bagbag/tstdl/base/source/object-storage/README.md

 - **Abstract `ObjectStorage` Class**: Enables implementation-agnostic file handling, making your application more testable and adaptable.
 - **S3-Compatible Implementation**: Includes a robust `S3ObjectStorage` class for any S3-compatible service (e.g., AWS S3, MinIO).
-- **Module-based Isolation**: Isolate objects within a single bucket using module names as key prefixes or use a dedicated bucket per module for stronger separation.
+- **Module-based Isolation**: Isolate objects within a single bucket using module names as key prefixes, or use a dedicated bucket per module for stronger separation.
 - **Automatic Bucket Management**: Handles bucket creation and lifecycle configuration (e.g., object expiration) on initialization.
 - **Comprehensive Object Operations**: Supports a full suite of object operations: upload, download, copy, move, delete, stat, and list.
-- **Pre-signed URLs**: Generate secure, temporary URLs for direct browser uploads or downloads, offloading traffic from your application server.
+- **Pre-signed URLs**: Generate secure, temporary URLs for direct browser uploads and downloads, offloading traffic from your application server.
 - **Stream-based I/O**: Efficiently handles large files using `ReadableStream<Uint8Array>` to minimize memory consumption.
 - **DI-Friendly**: Designed to integrate seamlessly with `@tstdl/base/injector` for easy dependency injection and resolution.